TangoRomeo80/TangoRomeo80/README.md

 I am a Software Engineer presently completing my Bachelor's program in Computer Science and Software Engineering.
 I am a student for life and I am still learning everything, every day, everywhere.

-- 🔭 I’m currently working on MERN stack
+- 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning Tensorflow
+- 🌱 I’m currently learning Solidity and web3.js
-- 👯 I’m looking to collaborate on Machine learning
+- 👯 I’m looking to collaborate on Machine learning and Blockchain based systems

 #### 📫 How to reach me: